SomitaChaudhari/InventraHealth/Hospital_Supply_Chain_Bot/docs/README.md

 `main.pdf`

-This peer-reviewed article from the *Saudi Pharmaceutical Journal* (2022) directly evaluates JIT inventory systems in healthcare settings — their cost-saving benefits under normal conditions and their catastrophic failure modes during demand surges like COVID-19.
+This peer-reviewed article from the *Saudi Pharmaceutical Journal* (2022) directly evaluates JIT inventory systems in healthcare settings, their cost-saving benefits under normal conditions and their catastrophic failure modes during demand surges like COVID-19.
 This is precisely the tension present in this hospital's data: 299 active restock alerts and 182 critical stockout items suggest a lean inventory posture that has become fragile.
-The paper's recommendations — safety buffer stocks, supplier diversification, and supply chain risk management systems — give Inventra Health the clinical and operational language to frame recommendations beyond just "order more units."
+The paper's recommendations: safety buffer stocks, supplier diversification, and supply chain risk management systems, give Inventra Health the clinical and operational language to frame recommendations beyond just "order more units."